Fast Company’s creative directors describe how we got that FC look over 25 years

 In late 2010, our philosophy was based on recognizing that Fast Company was a different type of business brand for a different moment in time.
 Especially after the financial crisis, many believed that the goal of business shouldn’t be solely about the pursuit of high stock prices and profits, but rather about embracing innovation and creativity (the iPhone was only three years old).

-This editorial mission inspired experimental approaches that ultimately resulted in a restrained palette of graphic devices and a non-traditional use of photography and illustration.
+This editorial mission inspired experimental approaches that ultimately resulted in a restrained palette of graphic devices and a nontraditional use of photography and illustration.

 In addition to that, we hired Christian Schwartz to create two custom typefaces: FC Kaiser and FC Zizou.
-The faces have multiple weights which gave us both a nice variety and a strong consistency.
+The faces have multiple weights, which gave us both a nice variety and a strong consistency.
 Kaiser was often used for covers and display type, and Zizou was the refined compliment to its bolder sibling.
-By relying solely on these two families, we avoided any ‘skeuomorphic’ typographic gimmicks (no tech stories with computerized-looking fonts or education stories with handwritten fonts).
+By relying solely on these two families, we avoided any “skeuomorphic” typographic gimmicks (no tech stories with computerized-looking fonts or education stories with handwritten fonts).

-Our palette of graphic devices consisted of gradients, slashes, long horizontal rules, and ‘stepped’ gradients (a combination of different vertical rule widths to suggest a gradient).
+Our palette of graphic devices consisted of gradients, slashes, long horizontal rules, and “stepped” gradients (a combination of different vertical rule widths to suggest a gradient).
 They were all employed to suggest a sense of graphic motion, but also as connective tissue for a unified tone to the magazine—as well as the brand.

 Our photography and illustration approach was to reject the notion of business visuals confined to conference rooms and corner offices.
 We tried to never represent a person, a company, or a product as they were typically shown.
 This often resulted in placing subjects in unusual environments, but mostly meant selecting photographers and illustrators that were often unexpected choices, and we counted on these fresh perspectives in our overall philosophy.